4d/docs/website/translated_docs/es/ViewPro/advanced-programming.md

 ---
 id: advanced-programming
-title: Advanced programming with Javascript
+title: Programación avanzada con Javascript
 ---

 A 4D View Pro Area is a [Web Area form object](../FormObjects/webArea_overview.md) that uses the [embedded web rendering engine](../FormObjects/properties_WebArea.md#use-embedded-web-rendering-engine).
 As such, it behaves just like any other web area, and you can get it to execute Javascript code by calling the [`WA Evaluate Javascript`](https://doc.4d.com/4dv19/help/command/en/page1029.html) 4D command.

 Since 4D View Pro is powered by the [SpreadJS spreadsheet solution](https://www.grapecity.com/spreadjs/docs/versions/v14/online/overview.html), you can also call SpreadJS Javascript methods in 4D View Pro areas.

-## Hands-on example: Hiding the Ribbon
+## Ejemplo: ocultar la cinta

 Since 4D View Pro is a web area, you can select a webpage element and modify its behavior using Javascript.
 The following example hides the spreadJS [Ribbon](./configuring.md#ribbon):